5 Home Safety Hazards That Every Owner Should Know About

-It's easy to temporarily store boxes and goods on stairways, in hallways, and in corners around the house—particularly when renting a new place or having recently purchased a new home.
+It's easy to store boxes and goods on stairways, in hallways temporarily, and in corners around the house—particularly when renting a new place or having recently purchased a new home.

 Hazards of Furniture and Appliances

-Unless ovens, refrigerators, and dishwashers are secured or bolted in, they have the potential to tip over and cause serious harm.
-Ovens present other risks such as burning users and causing grease fires, as can laundry dryers.
+Unless ovens, refrigerators, and dishwashers are secured or bolted in, they can tip over and cause serious harm.
+Ovens present other risks, such as burning users and causing grease fires, as can laundry dryers.